MicrosoftDocs/SupportArticles-docs/Viva/Glint/data-file-upload/fix-upload-invalid-unexpected-values-warnings.md

 > INVALID_USER_TIMEZONE: Line \<x\> the User Timezone value \<timezone\> is not a valid international timezone string.

-This issue occurs when there are invalid time zone values in the file you upload.
+This issue occurs if the file that you upload contains invalid time zone values.

 ### Resolution